gdavila/easyVmaf/README.md

 ## Installation

-Just clone the repo and run it from the source folder.
+* Just clone the repo and run it from the source folder.

 ```bash
 $ git clone https://github.com/gdavila/easyVmaf.git
 $ cd easyVmaf
 ```

+* Run from [docker image](https://hub.docker.com/repository/docker/gfdavila/easyvmaf).
+More info at the [end of this document](#Docker-Image-usage).

 ## Examples